consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="checkmk" thumbnail="/img/favicons/checkmk.com.png" url="https://checkmk.com" score="none" >}}

-checkmk is an unusual project because its free open source edition (checkmk Raw) is based on Nagios but the other “Enterprise” editions (available in Free, Standard and Managed Services variants) are unrelated to Nagios.
+checkmk is an unusual project because the free open source edition (checkmk Raw) is based on Nagios but the other "Enterprise" editions (available in Free, Standard and Managed Services variants) are unrelated to Nagios.

 The Nagios-based Raw edition is in maintenance mode but does have an active